What is a Physician Liaison?

 A Look at the Role of a Physician Liaison

 Physicians understand the importance of connecting and building relationships with local providers, but with their primary focus on delivering the highest quality of care to their patients, this may fall by the wayside.
 A physician liaison plays an important role in this process.

-Physicians #1 priority is patient care, and when they need an individual to dedicate the time and has the necessary skillset, they decide to implement a physician liaison marketing program.
+A physician’s #1 priority is patient care, and when they need an individual to dedicate the time and has the necessary skill set, they decide to implement a physician liaison marketing program.

 Physician liaisons help bridge the gap of communication between referring physicians and the specialists they represent.